-- To produce and distribute athletic-related devotional books, tracts and videos for the evangelization and discipleship of men, women, boys and girls.
+- To produce and distribute athletic/cowboy-related devotional books, magazines and CDs for the evangelization and discipleship of men, women, boys and girls.

-- To share Jesus Christ in speaking opportunities at athletic banquests, retreats, church services and other group meetings of all ages.
+- To share Jesus Christ in speaking opportunities at athletic banquets, retreats, church services and other group meetings of all ages.

 After 40 years of coaching (30 as a collegiate head baseball coach), Elliot Johnson left coaching in 2011.
 His overall collegiate record was 921-499, which ranked 8th among active coaches on the National Association of Intercollegiate Athletics career victory list (17th all-time) and 8th in career winning percentage (13th all-time).